 1 tbsp milk.

 Mix dry ingredients in mixing bowl.
 Pour 1 cup of whipping cream over the top, and mix it together with a fork.
 Keep adding a little cream until it all comes together but is not too sticky.
-Mix it throughly, until there’s no loose dry flour, and it’s about the same consistency as pie dough.
-Pat it out onto a sheet pan that is covered in tinfoil or parchment pape, and form it into a rectangle about one-inch thick.
+Mix it thoroughly, until there’s no loose dry flour, and it’s about the same consistency as pie dough.
+Pat it out onto a sheet pan that is covered in tinfoil or parchment paper, and form it into a rectangle about one-inch thick.
 Then use a sharp knife to cut it into six to eight pieces and separate the pieces from each other.
 Brush each scone lightly with milk, and sprinkle with sugar.

 Bake in over at 425F (220C) for 12-14 minutes, until gold on top.
 Don’t remove from oven too early.
 Allow scones to cool on their tray for five minutes and eat while warm.